We are responsible for over 12,800 kilometres (8,000 miles) of road from major routes to narrow country lanes, the longest network in England.

 Progress on Works Programme

-You can check for planned highway maintenance work by electoral division or by parish.
+You can check for planned highway maintenance work on our interactive map.

 These planned works may be delayed if gangs are needed to respond to damage from major events on the highway, such as snow or severe flooding.